12 September, 2020

 A product manager generally focuses on the following core responsibilities:

-- Feedback and Data Analysis: After the product is built, tested and introduced to the market, the product manager will analyze data and learn from user feedback.
-It is the goal to find out what worked, what didn’t work and what should be changed.
+Feedback and Data Analysis: After the product is built, tested, and introduced to the market, the product manager will analyze data and learn from user feedback.
+It is the goal to find out what worked, what didn’t work, and what should change.
 This analysis and feedback will be implemented into further iterations of the product.

-Setting up the strategy and defining the roadmap is often considered being inbound word whereas bringing the product to the market is often considered to be outbound.
+Setting up the strategy and defining the roadmap is often considered to be inbound word whereas bringing the product to the market is often considered to be outbound.
 A great product manager has a set of skills to do both parts of product management.

 Both parts can be performed by one product manager or two managers who work closely together.
 For a successful product, it is important to synchronize both parts of product management.

-Make sure that the developed product meets the demands of the customers, solves the right problems and is cost-effective.
-It involves tasks like doing market research, setting up a strategy and managing the product roadmap as well as the coordination of the development.
+Make sure that the developed product meets the demands of the customers, solves the right problems, and is cost-effective.
+It involves tasks like doing market research, setting up a strategy, and managing the product roadmap as well as coordinating the development.

-Martin Eriksson defines product management as “the intersection between business, technology and user experience”.
+Martin Eriksson answers the question “What is Product Management?” with “the intersection between business, technology, and user experience”.

 Product Management can be separated into Product Development and Product Marketing.
 These two parts go hand in hand and are often run by one product manager.